KononAV/FPSProject/README.md

 Players compete to eliminate AI-controlled enemies and earn points.
 Scores are saved locally in a binary file.

 The game also includes a single-player mode for solo gameplay.

+3D models for both players and enemies are sourced from Mixamo.
+Maps assets sare sourced from from Epic Game store